Pro

 Overview

-Site analysis (/site-analysis) crawls the URLs from your sitemap and llms.txt configuration, summarizes each page, and produces an architecture-style report.
-You see topic coverage, thin content clusters, retrieval readiness, content gaps, and intent alignment across your site.
+Retrieval readiness (Site analysis at /site-analysis) crawls URLs from your sitemap configuration, summarizes each page, and produces an architecture-style report.
+You see topic coverage, thin content clusters, retrieval readiness, content gaps, and brand alignment across your site.

-Unlike prompt runs that observe AI answers to specific questions, site analysis evaluates whether your site structure gives models clear, citable material to retrieve.
+Unlike prompt runs that observe AI answers to specific questions, retrieval readiness evaluates whether your site structure gives models clear, citable material to retrieve.
+Pair it with Entity perception for answer-level monitoring.

 Who it's for